b9org/b9/docs/BuildBase9.md

 ## 0.0 Introduction

 Welcome to our tutorial!
-If you're interested in building your own language runtime, you've come to the right place.
-Base9 is a miniature language runtime, and thanks to OMR and JitBuilder, it even has a **Just In Time (JIT) Compiler**!
-The goal of this tutorial is not to teach you how to build Base9, but rather to pack your arsenal full of tools to build your own language runtime.
+If you're interested in building your own [language runtime], you've come to the right place.
+Base9 is a miniature language runtime, and thanks to OMR and JitBuilder, it even has a [Just In Time (JIT) Compiler]!
+The goal of this tutorial is not to teach you how to build base9, but rather to pack your arsenal full of tools to build your own language runtime.
 We don't want to bog you down with a bunch of unnecessary information, so we'll keep things very straightfoward, providing useful links/definitions along the way for you to peruse optionally and at your own convenience.
 If you'd like to get familiar with some of the vocabulary we'll be using, feel free to visit our [dictionary].
 Lets get started!

+[language runtime]: ./Dictionary.md#language-runtime
+[Just In Time (JIT) Compiler]: ./Dictionary.md#jit-compiler
 [dictionary]: ./Dictionary.md

 ## 1.0 Base 9